stefanprodan/flux-aio/README.md

 ## Specifications

-This distribution is optimized for running Flux on:
+This distribution is optimized for running Flux at scale on:

 - Bare clusters without a CNI plugin installed
 - Edge clusters with limited CPU and memory resources